alterNERDtive/VoiceAttack-profiles/docs/upgrading.md

 If I am away it will just add the new case to the list.
 If I am not away, it will announce it using TTS.

-The “replace” part handles the fact that announcements now put the system in quotes.
+The `$replace` part handles the fact that case announcements now put the system in quotes.
 They have to be escaped as double quotes (`""`) to create a correct command line invocation.

 #### Nearest CMDR Announcements